 Sandel’s legendary course "Justice" has enrolled over 15,000 students and was the first Harvard course to be made freely available online and on public television.
 It has been viewed by millions of people around the world, including in China, where China Newsweek named him the “most influential foreign figure of the year.”

 In his New York Times bestseller Justice: What’s the Right Thing to Do?, Sandel takes readers on a fascinating journey of moral reflection and shows how reasoned debate can illuminate democratic life.
 Translated into 27 languages, Justice has sold over two million copies worldwide and inspired public debate about the ethical and civic questions of our time.

-In his latest bestseller, What Money Can't Buy: The Moral Limits of Markets, Sandel rethinks the role that markets should play in a democratic society and people’s lives.
-Foreign Policy magazine named it one of the "20 must-read books” of the year, reviewers have called it “brilliant, easily readable, and often funny,” an “eloquent argument for morality in public life.”
+In his latest bestseller, What Money Can't Buy: The Moral Limits of Markets, Sandel invites readers to rethink the role that money and markets should play in our lives.
+One of Foreign Policy’s "20 must-read books” of the year, reviewers have called it “brilliant, easily readable, and often funny,” an “eloquent argument for morality in public life.”

 Sandel served for four years on the President's Council on Bioethics, exploring the ethical implications of new biomedical technologies.
 This prompted him to write The Case Against Perfection: Ethics in the Age of Genetic Engineering, a book about the moral quandaries that arise when we seek to perfect our children and ourselves.
 His other books include Democracy’s Discontent, Liberalism and the Limits of Justice, and Public Philosophy: Essays on Morality in Politics.